Guptasrijal0901/Guptasrijal0901/README.md

 # 💫 About Me:
 I am Srijal Gupta—an individual fueled by passion and driven by responsibility when it comes to web development.
-I embrace challenges as opportunities for grow.<br>Here's a professional rewrite of your introduction:<br><br>Currently, I am actively engaged in enhancing my proficiency in Java programming and data structures & algorithms.
+I embrace challenges as opportunities for grow.<br>Currently, I am actively engaged in enhancing my proficiency in Java programming and data structures & algorithms.
 Simultaneously, I am working on a project titled 'PassengerLog,' which encompasses authentication functionality and the implementation of the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This project aims to provide a comprehensive solution for passenger management and authentication within a web application environment.<br><br><br>

 ## 🌐 Socials: